 " The advantage of the ribbon is that it has 10 times the force to mass ratio that a dome tweeter would have, and so is faster and more detailed.
 The Fountek are some of the best and most consistent Ribbon tweeters available, having a transparent but not harsh sound quality."

 Similar story with midrange drivers.
 There are many good ones as low as $12 (Peerless TC9) up to hundreds of dollars (Seas, Scan Speak, etc.).
 One of the significant issues these days is "resolution", which means how well controlled the diaphragm actually is.
-Plastic cone drivers usually have smooth frequency responses, but lack the nth degree of clarity due to compromised resolution.
-They can be easier to listen to over time.
-The hard cone drivers have the best resolution, but pretty much always have a severe resonance at a frequency that the human ear is very sensitive at (3-6kHZ typically).
+Plastic cone drivers usually have smooth frequency responses, but lack the nth degree of clarity due to very slightly compromised resolution or coherance.
+The softer cone material can be easier to listen to over time.
+The hard cone drivers have the best resolution, but pretty much always have a severe resonance at a frequency that the human ear is very sensitive at (3-6kHZ typically), and can be less forgiving with poorly mixed program material.
 Some midrange drivers have a diaphragm that is hard enough to have pretty good resolution, but only a tiny amount of resonance in the upper midrange frequencies.
-My personal favorite midrange driver is the Peerless TG9 3.5 inch driver (2 inch actual diaphragm), at about $20 per, because It's very close to flat from 150HZ - 15kHZ, with only a slight bump around 10kHZ (if you can believe the several different published graphs I've seen).
+My personal favorite midrange driver (at this time) is the Peerless TG9 3.5 inch driver (2 inch actual diaphragm), at about $20 per, because It's very close to flat from 150HZ - 15kHZ, with only a slight bump around 10kHZ (if you can believe the several different published graphs I've seen).
 It has a glass fiber cone.
 The TC9 version is almost identical, but has a treated paper cone, and the bump at 10kHZ is a bit larger (a few dB).
 Scan Speak makes a very similar but maybe more robust midrange (The 10F/8424G) that measures almost identically to the TG9, for I think less than $100.
-These are great if you want to go from about 400HZ on up to a relatively high frequency (7kHZ), before crossing over into the tweeter.
-And if you want to keep crossovers frequencies out of the region of frequency where the human ear is most sensitive (800HZ - 6kHZ) (see Fletcher-Munson graph).
-If you want the midrange driver to go down to 100HZ, You need more cone surface area, and for that I'd go with at least two 5 inch drivers.
-The only real downside of the TG9 driver is it's efficiency(about 85dB 1W1Meter), and that's a tradeoff with Xmax, so it's an issue with most midrange drivers that are small (for good off axis performance) and that can go down into the lower hundreds of HZ with reasonably low distortion.
+Seas has a 4 inch driver that Linkwitz used in his highest end system which costs about $100 too.
+Probably a bit more robust than the TG9, and worth considering.
+These TG9's are great if you want to go from about 400HZ on up to a relatively high frequency (7kHZ), before crossing over into the tweeter.
+And if you want to keep crossovers frequencies out of the region of frequency where the human ear is most sensitive (800HZ - 6kHZ) (see Fletcher-Munson graph), not only for FR but also imaging accuracy and consistency over frequency.
+Since Interaural Crosstalk blurrs stereo imaging below about 1kHZ, it's the frequencies above that which are responsible for the majority of the imaging magic.
+Especially the range of 1kHZ - 6kHZ, in my opinion.
+If you wanted the midrange driver to go down to 100HZ, you'd need more cone surface area, and for that I'd go with at least two 5 inch drivers.
+The only real downside of the TG9 driver is it's efficiency(about 85dB 1W/1Meter), and that's a tradeoff with Xmax, so it's an issue with most midrange drivers that are small (for good off axis performance) and that can go down into the lower hundreds of HZ with reasonably low distortion.
 You can't tell from the photo, but the TG9 driver has a very well ventilated spider as well.

 I used to think that putting a woofer in a closed box near a wall, and actively equalizing it to be acoustically flat down to 30HZ is about as good as it gets.
 Although that can be very good, I think it's even better to keep woofers further from room boundaries, so the acoustic reactance of the room will be slightly less.
-There's no shortage of test results that show that room acoustics substantially damage the acoustic frequency response of even the best speakers out there ("comb filter" cancellations of 10dB - 15dB are common, all across the frequency spectrum - usually mostly below 1kHZ).
-Below about 400HZ, room acoustics reflections and resonances are often a big issue because the half-wavelenths of the acoustic energy fit between parallel surfaces that often exist in a typical living room.
+There's no shortage of test results that show that room acoustics substantially damage the acoustic frequency response of even the best speakers out there ("comb filter" cancellations of 10 to15dB are common, all across the frequency spectrum, at the couch - usually mostly below 1kHZ).
+Below about 400HZ, room acoustics reflections and resonances are often a big issue because the half-wavelenths of the acoustic energy fit between parallel surfaces or opposite corners that often exist in a typical living room.
 Below about 200HZ, same story and is why bass often sounds boomy and unpleasant.
-The smaller the room the more the listening room acoustics do damage, because acoustic energy dies off logarithmically with distance, twice the distance means approximately 1/4 the energy (if from a point source - so this is only partially true).
+The smaller the room the more the listening room acoustics do damage, because acoustic energy dies off logarithmically with distance, twice the distance means approximately 1/4 the energy (if from a point source - so this is only largely true).
 Hence the skinny woofer tower.
 I'm even adding a switch that will turn off the lower two drivers, of the four, to further this concept (as an experiment).
 At low listening levels I might prefer that.

 Passive crossover networks are more practical for most people.
 One stereo power amp, one speaker cable, no stack of poweramps under an "active" crossover network chassis.
 Passive crossover networks are difficult to design and calibrate because the "nominal" impedance of the drivers is rarely what you'll have at the frequency you want to cross them over at.
 A five inch driver with a nominal impedance of 8 ohms may have an actual impedance of 15 ohms at the frequency you wanted to cross it over at (roughly 2kHZ for ex.).
 Plus, many of the parts in a passive crossover are interactive, so every time you change one part value, it can throw off how the other parts do their job.
-Plus, an issue called "Baffle step" comes into play usually somewhere around 300 - 800HZ, which causes a roll-off -6dB shelf (typically) below that frequency, due to the size and shape of the baffle board.
+With an active crossover network, the results are exactly what you designed for, rolloff rates can be very good, and individual amplitudes can be varied with no interactivity side effects at all.

 I choose to partially compensate for this low end rolloff, rather than fully compensate, due to the fact that most music that has energy below about 40HZ, is usually mixed to have more amplitude below that, to compensate for what most speakers on the market are like; most commercial speakers roll off below about 50HZ.
 My M&K subwoofer had about 20dB of peak gain at about 25HZ.
-I chose to set the peak gain for this system at 10dB, which is technically not enough, but my experience is that it works better with most recordings.
+After much experimenting I chose to set the peak gain for this system at 10dB, which is technically maybe not enough, but my experience is that it works better with most recordings.
 Due to typical listening room acoustics, the low frequencies are riddled with variables, and too much low bass can be not at all desirable.
-A good 4 section Baxandall tone control circuit is a very wise choice, for getting this further optimized.
+A good 4 section Baxandall tone control circuit is a very wise choice, for getting things further optimized.

 Most typical tweeters are usable down to about 3kHZ, before distortion gets questionable.
 Crossing them over at 7kHZ means I can use pretty much any tweeter out there.
 Ribbon tweeters are more delicate than most others, so distortion can go up faster if you're trying to use them down to 2-3kHZ.
-Since I only ask them to do 7kHZ and above in this system, they should be second to none.
+Since I only ask this one to do 7kHZ and above in this system, it should be second to none.
 By limiting the woofers to below 480HZ, the slight resonance they have around 4kHZ will have no effect on anything.
 It will be electronically VERY attenuated.